 Heat a medium size nonstick stock pot (like Scanpan, my personal favorite) over medium-high heat.
 Add the onion, and dry-sauté until the onion becomes translucent.
 Sprinkle a little bit of water as needed to prevent sticking to the pan.

 Once the onion is tender, add the garlic, bell pepper, zucchini, summer squash, and jalapeño, and continue to cook for a few minutes more until the vegetables are just tender.
-Mix in lentils and tomato sauce.
+Add lentils, tomato sauce, and wine.
 Bring mixture to a boil, stirring thoroughly.
 Immediately cover the pot, reduce heat, and continue to simmer, covered, for a few more minutes, just until sauce is slightly thickened.
 Season with salt and pepper, and (if desired), Cajun or Creole seasoning.
 Add splash of balsamic vinegar and mix well.

 Garnish with fresh basil and serve immediately over hot pasta.